openwallet-foundation/multipaz/README.md

   iOS, and in server-side environments.
-The library includes support for ISO mdoc and IETF SD-JWT VC credential formats and also implements proximity presentment using ISO/IEC 18013-5:2021 (for ISO mdoc credentials) and presentment to applications using the W3C Digital Credentials API.
+The library includes support for ISO mdoc and IETF SD-JWT VC credential formats and also implements proximity presentment using ISO/IEC 18013-5:2021 (for ISO mdoc credentials) and presentment to applications using the W3C Digital Credentials API according to ISO/IEC 18013-7:2025 and OpenID4VP 1.0.
-- `multipaz-models` is a Kotlin Multiplatform library with stateful models with business logic intended to be used by graphical applications.
-The code is written in a way so it's not tied to a particular UI framework, for example Compose, SwiftUI, or other frameworks.
 - `multipaz-compose` provides rich UI elements to be used in Compose applications.
-- `multipaz-android-legacy` contains an older version of the APIs for applications not yet migrated to the newer libraries.
-At some point this library will be removed.
-Unlike the other libraries and applications, this library is in Java, not Kotlin, and only supports Android.
 - `multipaz-doctypes` contains known credential document types (for example ISO/IEC 18013-5:2021 mDL and EU PID) along with human-readable descriptions of claims / data elements, sample data, and sample requests.
 This is